 The serving gNB shares its public key (gNB_PUB_Key) with a certificate signed by the core network private key (Core_PRI_Key) and which is inside the system information message.

-NOTE: In this scheme, the core network is acting as a CA.
+NOTE: In this scheme, the core network is acting as ’ CA.

-Editor's Note: it is FFS what is the impact on the UEs when more gNBs are introduced to the NPN.
+Editor's Note: it is FFS what is the impact on the UEs when more gNBs are introduced to the’NPN.

-Editor's Note: It is FFS the mechanism for the core network to transfer its certificate to all gNBs of the NPN and how the gNBs store the certificate.
+Editor's Note: It is FFS the mechanism for the core network to transfer its certificate to all gNBs of the NPN and how the gNBs store the certifi’ate.

-Editor's Note: Private key distribution in the network are FFS.
+Editor's Note: Private key distribution in the network are’FFS.

-Editor's Note: It is FFS if RAN or CN is the right entity to have UE's public keys.
+Editor's Note: It is FFS if RAN or CN is the right entit’ to have UE's public keys.

 6.21.2.2 Procedure for NPN Deployments